-One of the most famous Amtrak day trips from Washington DC is to go to New York City.
-The trip can easily become an overnighter too in the City That Never Sleeps.
-A train trip can take about three-and-a-half hours on average and there are more than 20 daily departures.
+One of the most famous Amtrak day trips from Washington, D.C. is to go to New York City.
+The trip can easily become an overnighter in the City That Never Sleeps.
+A train trip can take about three-and-a-half hours on average, and there are more than 20 daily departures.

-It may seem touristy (because it is) but it’s so exciting to see the city from the 86th floor that you’ll find yourself wowed just like all the other tourists!
-If your budget allows it, I highly recommend the Express ticket which allows you to jump the line and zoom to the observation platform in the super-speedy elevators.
+It may seem touristy (because it is), but it’s so exciting to see the city from the 86th floor that you’ll be wowed just like all the other tourists!
+If your budget allows it, I highly recommend the Express ticket, which allows you to jump the line and zoom to the observation platform in the super-speedy elevators.

 Because who wants to waste time standing in line in this fast-paced city?
 You’ve got places to be!
 New York City is also home to world-famous museums like the Museum of Modern Art (MoMA) and to the moving 9/11 Memorial & Museum.